 NoveList K8+: Use this database to identify books to read.
 If you search “Women in STEM”, you will see a list of 65 books that you can check out at your local library!

 World Book for Kids: Click on “Important People” from the main page.
 You can search based on “Female” and then by “Job or Achievement”.

 Brought to you by Christine Schneider, MeL Education Specialist

 MeL databases are available to Michigan residents or Michigan library access only.

-MeL Minutes are brought to you by the Library of Michigan.
 Want more information on MeL?
 Stay tuned for the next MeL Minute available on many Michigan library listservs, email us at firstname.lastname@example.org, visit http://mel.org, or sign up for the MeL Minute and other Library of Michigan e-mail lists via GovDelivery.
 We encourage you to share MeL Minutes with your colleagues and networks.